-Obviously, all shelters need money for food, vet bills and the never-ending list of supplies.
-This may be a lump sum donation, a smaller regular donation, or even leaving money (or property if you are really generous) in your will.
+All shelters need money for food, vet bills and the never-ending list of supplies.
+This may be a lump sum donation, a smaller regular donation, or even leaving money (or property if you are generous) in your will.
 Most donations to registered charities are tax deductible.

 I recently heard of one very kind and generous lady who has offered to pay for the desexing of two kittens at our local shelter.
-So there is that option or offer to pay a contribution towards other vet bills.
+So there is that option or offer to contribute to other vet bills.

 Blankets, old towels, shredded newspaper, pet food, cat carriers, stationery to name a few.
 If in doubt, call your shelter and ask them what and if they need anything.